avinashtechlvr/simple-chess/README.md

 # Simple chess AI

 A simple chess algorithm with alpha-beta pruning and board evaluation with piece-square tables.
-This code is used as project basisnot for commercial usage
+This code is build using java script